stellar-deprecated/docs/concepts/list-of-operations.md

 ## Create Account
-Creates and funds a new account with the specified starting balance.
+This operation creates and funds a new account with the specified starting balance.

 Threshold: Medium